elegs99/Open-Source-Grab-n-Drag-Infinite-Scroll-Carousel/README.md

 | `onPositionReset` | `() => void` | Fires when position resets during seamless loop |
 | `onPause` | `() => void` | Fires when carousel is paused |
 | `onResume` | `() => void` | Fires when carousel is resumed |

+Callbacks are invoked with no specific `this`.
+For callback context and duplicated items/event listeners, see [DOCS.md](docs/DOCS.md).

 ### Methods